pi-base/data/spaces/finite-complement-topology-on-a-countable-space/README.md

 $U \subset X$ to be open if and only if $X \setminus U$ is finite or
 $U = \emptyset$.
 In this case we let \(X=\omega=\{0,1,2,\dots\}\).

-Considered as #18 ("Finite Complement Topology on a Countable Space") in {{doi:10.1007\/978-1-4612-6290-9_6}}.
+Defined as counterexample #18 ("Finite Complement Topology on a Countable Space") in {{doi:10.1007\/978-1-4612-6290-9_6}}.

 <!-- [[Proof of Topology]]